otherwise bottleneck E2E suites or slip through unit tests.

 -

-Skipping Accessibility & Keyboard Navigation Components that work with mouse input often fail screen readers or keyboard users.
-Solution: Assert
+Components that work with mouse input often fail screen readers or keyboard users.
+Solution: Assert aria-* attributes, tabindex, focus management, and keyboard event handlers.
+Use axe-core or built-in a11y queries.

-Running Tests in Non-Production Environments Testing with dev-only polyfills, mock data shapes, or disabled error boundaries creates false confidence.
+Testing with dev-only polyfills, mock data shapes, or disabled error boundaries creates false confidence.
 Solution: Align test environment with production builds.
 Use same bundler config, same strict mode, same error handling.

 Production Bundle